 These are devices that use a stream of water to flush debris from between teeth and along the gumline.
 They are often used when traditional flossing feels difficult during orthodontic care. - Orthodontic toothbrushes:

 These are designed with V-shaped bristles to clean effectively around brackets.
-This shape allows better contact with the tooth surface above and below the bracket.
+These brushes allow better contact with the tooth surface above and below the bracket.

 Foods and Drinks to Avoid